compomics/COSS/README.md

 | MatchedIntLib | Sum of peak intensities of library spectrum that have a match in query spectrum |

 It is also possible to save results in .cos format.
 This allows users to re-import previous results for visualization.
+When Percolator is selected, the output is stored in tab delimited file in the same directory of the input file.

 [Go to top of page](#coss)